-SEC Findings:
+SEC Findings Included the Following:

-- While CSC had adopted written policies and procedures, which included a section directly addressing the Safeguards Rule, the Staff concluded and charged that the existing policies "were not reasonably designed to protect customer records and information" and indicated that they were not tailored to the actual practices at the firm. - The policy stated that the "Designated Supervisor" was responsible for ensuring compliance with the policy, but did not identify the Designated Supervisor - Though CSC used an eFax System, the policy did not address either the eFax System or how to handle the customer records and information contained in eFaxes. - The policy contained blanks to be filled later, such as "[The Firm] has adopted procedures to protect customer information, including the following [methods]."
+- While CSC had adopted written policies and procedures, which included a section directly addressing the Safeguards Rule, the Staff concluded and charged that the existing policies "were not reasonably designed to protect customer records and information" and indicated that they were not tailored to the actual practices at the firm. - The policy stated that the "Designated Supervisor" was responsible for ensuring compliance with the policy, but did not identify the Designated Supervisor. - Though CSC used an eFax System, the policy did not address either the eFax System or how to handle the customer records and information contained in eFaxes.
+As a result, none of the eFaxes received by the non-firm email addresses were maintained and preserved by CSC. - The policy contained blanks to be filled in later, such as, "[The Firm] has adopted procedures to protect customer information, including the following [methods]."